-North Shore, Oahu is one of our most favorite family vacation destinations.
-Often times we find that the small food stands, trucks and stores are the best places to find the freshest more tasty foods.
-Here are my Top 5 Tastiest Treats in North Shore!
+North Shore, Oahu is one of our favorite family vacation destinations.
+Often times we find that the small food stands, trucks, and stores are the best places to find the freshest more tasty foods.
+Here are my finds for the best food in Haleiwa North Shore!

 Matsumoto Shave Ice